sxsw/rfm/README.md

 #### Two Small Changes in Rfm Return Values

-When using Models to retrieve records using the `any` method or the `find(record_id)` method, the return values will be single Rfm::Record objects.
-This differs from the traditional Rfm behavior of these methods when accessed directly from the the Rfm::Layout instance, where the return value is always a Rfm::Resultset.
+(From Rfm v2 onward) When using Models to retrieve records using the `any` method or the `find(record_id)` method, the return values will be single Rfm::Record objects.
+This differs from the original Rfm behavior of these methods when accessed directly from the the Rfm::Layout instance, where the return value is always a Rfm::Resultset.

 	   MyModel.find(record_id)  ==  my_layout.find(record_id)[0]
 	   MyModel.any              ==  my_layout.any[0]